 Some murmurs can indicate a problem with the heart.
 In these cases, doctors will have a child see a pediatric cardiologist.
-The cardiologist will likely order such tests as a chest X-ray, an EKG (an electrocardiogram), or an echocardiogram.
-An echocardiogram, or "echo," is an ultrasound picture of the heart structures (chambers, walls, and valves).
-It records the motion of the blood through the heart and can measure the direction and speed of blood flow.
+The cardiologist will order tests such as:

 About 1 out of every 100 babies is born with a structural heart problem, or congenital heart defect.
-These babies may show signs of the defect as early as the first few days of life or they may appear completely healthy until later in childhood.
-Some kids won't have any symptoms beyond a heart murmur, while others will have symptoms that could be mistaken for other illnesses or disorders.
+These babies may show signs of the defect as early as the first few days of life or not until later in childhood.
+Some kids won't have any symptoms beyond a heart murmur, while others will such signs as:

 Call your doctor if your child has any of these symptoms.